 MandaLao currently offers three different tours.
 There are two half day options (one with the baby, Kit, and one with the adults), and one full day option.
 I did the half day tour with the adults.

 Along the way Gum told us we were going to play a fruit game.
 He gave each of us a word to remember for when we got to the fruit market.
 Being as forgetful as I am I forgot within seconds, and ended up blurting out all kinds of random nonsense words to everyone’s amusement until Gum saved me.
 Turns out my word meant pineapple.
-Fruity elephant treats in hand (and after nearly taking out Gum’s eye with the leaves on my pineapple) we headed towards MandaLao.
+Fruity elephant treats in hand (and after nearly taking out Gum’s eye with the leaves on my pineapple) we headed towards MandaLao elephant sanctuary in Luang Prabang.

 After watching the other group set off we were asked to sit down for an educational video about Mandalao, the elephants, and their behaviour.
-Safety tips, advice, and fun little facts about the personalities of these amazing creatures.
+This also included safety tips, advice, and fun little facts about the personalities of these amazing creatures.
 We were given information about how when elephants are happy they flap their ears and how they laugh (for a hilarious video of baby Kit laughing watch this video).

 We started off our encounter with bananas; a sure way to win their hearts.
 With four people and three elephants there were plenty of bananas to go around, but Bung Un got all of mine.
 I couldn’t stop laughing as she shovelled them in as fast as possible.